 "During the standoff, they weren't going to let me in the house," Parker said.
 The carrier convinced them that he would be of help only if he could get to the soldier.
 "I knew the soldier.
 I didn't think he was a threat, but I knew that the situation needed to be defused," Parker said.
 "I knew he needed to see a familiar face."

-Parker counseled the soldier-beginning what became an eight-hour standoff-and eventually entered the home.
+Parker entered the home with an officer and began to counsel the soldier-beginning what became a seven-hour standoff.
 "It was a tense moment for everyone involved," the carrier said.
 "Once they let me on scene, I could relate to what he was going through.
-I talked him into laying down his weapons."
+I talked him into laving down his weapons."